-NVM can provide data persistence while achieving comparable performance and higher density than dynamic random access memory (DRAM).
-Despite these useful properties, one characteristic of the NVM technologies is that writing to memory is more expensive than reading from it both in terms of time and energy.
-Additionally, the latest released 50 GB/s InfiniBand network1 delivers sub-microsecond latency and extremely high message rates.
+[©]Institute of Computing Technology, Chinese Academy of Sciences 2025 expensive than reading from it in terms of both time and energy.
+Additionally, the latest released 50 GB/s InfiniBand network(1) delivers sub-microsecond latency and extremely high message rates.
 This work focuses on improving the performance of parallel matrix multiplication with the help of such new devices.

-Parallel algorithm execution time is traditionally divided into three components: computation (incache floating-point operations), vertical communication (cache-main memory data transfer), and horizontal communication (inter-processor data exchange)^[1-3].
+Parallel algorithm execution time is traditionally divided into three components: computation (in-cache floating-point operations), vertical communication (cache-main memory data transfer), and horizontal communication (inter-processor data exchange)^[1-3].
 When tackling an n-by-n conventional matrix multiplication problem across P processors, the total number of floating-point operations is n^3 .
-Load-balanced parallel algorithms evenly distribute n^3/P floating-point operations to each processor.
-Since the number of floating-point operations per processor is fixed, we aim to minimize both vertical and horizontal communication to lower the parallel algorithm execution time.
+Load-balanced parallel algorithms evenly distribute n^3/P floatingpoint operations to each processor.
+Since the number of floating-point operations per processor is fixed, we aim to minimize both vertical and horizontal communication to lower parallel algorithm execution time.

 Many of the existing parallel matrix multiplication algorithms perform reasonably well in reducing horizontal communication.
 SUMMA^[4] is a widely used algorithm for parallel matrix multiplication, and asymptotically minimizes horizontal communication if assuming no extra memory.
-The asymptotic horizontal communication lower bounds^[5-7] and the memory-independent communication lower bounds^[8] with tight constants have been obtained for square matrix multiplication, suggesting that known 2D and 3D^[9] algorithms only optimize horizontal communication in certain memory ranges.
+The asymptotic horizontal communication lower bounds^[5-7] and the memory- independent communication lower bounds^[8] with tight constants have been obtained for square matrix multiplication, suggesting that known 2D and $3D^{[9]}$ algorithms only optimize horizontal communication in certain memory ranges.
 By efficiently exploiting the available memory, the 2.5D algorithm^[10] interpolates between those two results.
-CA3DMM^[11] is a rectangular matrix multiplication parallel algorithm that is designed with a top-down approach and has near-optimal horizontal communication.
-Horizontal communication, however, is not the only parameter that matters; vertical communication can often be the communication bottleneck, especially in the distributed system with NVM and InfiniBand network^[12-14].
+CA3DMM^[11] is a rectangular matrix multiplication parallel algorithm that is designed using a top-down approach and has near-optimal horizontal communication.
+Horizontal communication, however, is not the only parameter that matters; vertical communication can often be the communication bottleneck, especially in the distributed systems with NVM and InfiniBand network^[12-14].

 We consider a distributed memory parallel model as described in Section 3, where each processor has a two-level memory hierarchy.
-In addition to quantifying the horizontal communication, we augment the distributed memory model with an additional read bandwidth cost (data movement from main memory to cache) and write bandwidth cost (data movement from cache to main memory) for vertical communication.
-Furthermore, when main memory is read-write symmetric (such as DRAM), read and write costs are considered equal^[15, 16].
-When main memory is readwrite asymmetric (such as non-volatile memory NVM), since writing is more expensive than reading, the write cost is typically greater than the read cost.
-The jointcommunication cost is measured as the sum of the vertical communication cost and horizontal communication cost, and we call an algorithm "joint-communication optimal" if it can asymptotically attain the joint communication lower bound.
+In addition to quantifying horizontal communication, we augment the distributed memory model with additional read bandwidth cost (data movement from main memory to cache) and write the bandwidth cost (data movement from cache to main memory) for vertical communication.
+Furthermore, when main memory is readwrite symmetric (such as DRAM), read and write costs are considered equal^[15, 16].
+When main memory is read-write asymmetric (such as non-volatile memory NVM), since writing is more expensive than reading, the write cost is typically greater than the read cost.
+The joint-communication cost is measured as the sum of the vertical communication cost and the horizontal communication cost, and we call an algorithm "joint-communication optimal" if it can asymptotically attain the joint-communication lower bound.
 Similarly, "horizontally optimal" and "vertically optimal" refer to asymptotically minimizing horizontal communication and vertical communication, respectively.

 To minimize the joint-communication cost, a natural idea is trying to simultaneously optimize horizontal and vertical communication.
-We observe that this goal can be achieved in the read-write symmetric setting, by independently employing the horizontally optimal

-(such as 2.5D) and vertically optimal algorithms.
-However, when considering the more expensive writes in the read-write asymmetric setting, a vertically optimal algorithm entails the write cost reaching its lower bound, and it can be tricky to simultaneously optimize horizontal and vertical communication.
-Can we asymptotically improve the joint-communication complexity by exploiting the vertical-horizontal tradeoff?
-Can they match the best counterpart in the asymmetric setting?
+We observe that this goal can be achieved in the read-write symmetric setting, by independently employing the horizontally optimal (such as 2.5D) and vertically optimal algorithms.
+However, when considering more expensive writes in the read-write asymmetric setting, a vertically optimal algorithm entails the write cost reaching its lower bound, and it can be tricky to simultaneously optimize horizontal and vertical communication.
+Can we asymptotically reduce the joint-communication complexity by exploiting the vertical-horizontal tradeoff?
+Can they match the best counterparts in the asymmetric setting?
 These remain to be open problems in the study of joint-communication cost algorithms^[15, 17].